clintoncwolfe/vagrant-cookbook-fetcher/README.md

     git,https://github.com/opscode-cookbooks/php.git,opscode-php/cookbooks/php,master,NONE

 The fields are: VCS,repo address, directory name, branch, credentials
- * VCS may be either 'git' or 'svn' (TODO).
+ * VCS may be either 'git' or nothing else, too bad.
  * repo address is the identifier of the repository from which to obtain the checkout.
  * directory name is the path under <vagrant-root>/checkouts to clone/checkout into.
 It may contain slashes.
  * branch is the name of the git branch.
 Leave blank for svn (use repo address for svn branching)
- * (this feature is TODO) credentials is the method to authenticate to the repo server.
-NONE means use no authentication.
-AGENT means to rely on a running ssh-agent to provide credentials.
-All other values are taken to specify the location of a SSH private key, relative to <vagrant-root>, that should be used with a GIT_SSH wrapper.
+ * credentials column is unused.
+Zing!

 ## Configuration